The franchise agreement in the United Kingdom

 Execution of the franchise agreement

 There is no standard duration of the franchise agreement in English law.
 Most franchise agreements have an initial term followed by a renewal option allowing the franchisee to continue the franchise or not.
 Renewal is never automatic.
+English law has a particular terminology in terms of franchise contract:

 • “Exclusive”: in this case, the franchisee will be protected against the franchisor and against other franchisees of the franchisor;